steniowagner/nats-http-playground/README.md

 > The **Multi subjects** section is responsible for listening events from the **multi-never-ending-streaming** script.

-Each one of them will have a number-input that can control after how many events captured we would want to unsubscribe from the subject.
-This value must be greater than zero to start to be used, any value below that will not be considered, and the section will be listening for the subject continously.
+Each one of them will have a number-input that can control after how many events captured we would want to unsubscribe from a certain subject.
+This value must be greater than zero to start to be used, and any value below that will not be considered, and the section will be listening for the subject continously.

-Also, each one of them has a Subscribe and an Unsubscribe button, where, as the names suggests, are responsible to subscribe and unsubscribe the section to a certain event.
+Also, each one of them has a Subscribe and an Unsubscribe button, where, as the names suggests, are responsible to subscribe and unsubscribe the section to a certain subject.

 At the bottom of both sections, we have the list of all events captured.